 - Put the paste into a wok without oil, over a medium heat, and cook until it is hot.
 The paste will start to bubble and will thicken slightly.

 - Pour the paste into a jar or container and refrigerate once cool.
 Alternatively, pop into an ice cube tray and then the freezer.
 Once frozen, move into freezer bags.

-- To make a curry with coconut milk, you’ll need 5 tablespoons of the paste, or (roughly) 5 ice cubes of curry paste, which can be used from frozen.
+- To make a curry with coconut milk, you’ll need 5 tablespoons of the paste, or if frozen (roughly) 5 ice cubes of curry paste, which can be used from frozen.

 - This paste is a great foundation for curries, stews, fritters and many other Balinese recipes.